snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 * An `add_shipments` property listing the unique `references` of the shipments you want to add to the group.
 These shipments must not be a member of either the specified shipment group or any other open shipment group.
 * A `remove_shipments` property listing the unique `references` of the shipments you want to remove from the group.
 These shipments must be a member of the specified shipment group.

-<span class="highlight">THE EXAMPLE JSON IN THE TECH DOCS MAKES IT LOOK LIKE YOU CAN SPECIFY A NEW CUSTOM REFERENCE TOO BUT THAT'S NOT IN THE DATA CONTRACT.
-NEED TO CONFIRM WHETHER YOU CAN OR NOT.
-LEAVING FOR NOW.</span>

 Once it has received the request, PRO makes the requested additions and removals and returns a standard resource result object with links to the shipment group that was updated.

 > [!NOTE]